Life Is Killing Me: Content

 Describing the inspiration behind the title and theme of the record, Steele responded in an interview: "I guess I am going through some sort of midlife crisis being 41 years old now.
 And all the things I took for granted, my health, my life, people I love dying, people I loved walking away.
 I was with a girlfriend for 10 years but she left.
 It is like my dreams are dead."
 The album's title was originally going to be The Dream Is Dead.

 The album contains a cover of the song "Angry Inch" from the off-Broadway musical Hedwig and the Angry Inch.
 The track "Thir13teen" is a cover of music featured in the TV show The Munsters.

 Lyrical themes

 Billboard described the record's lyrical themes as "infidelity, death and depression".

 "Todd's Ship Gods (Above All Things)" was written by Steele about his father.

-"I Like Goils" is described by Steele as "poking fun at PC" (political correctness), with lyrics centred on Steele's frustration with having homosexual men make sexual advances towards him following his 1995 Playgirl photoshoot, which, at the time, Steele agreed to pose for, unaware of the composition of the magazine's readership.
+"I Like Goils" is described by Steele as "poking fun at PC" (political correctness), with lyrics centered on Steele's frustration with having homosexual men make sexual advances towards him following his 1995 Playgirl photoshoot.
+At the time of posing for the magazine, Steele was unaware of the primary demographic of the readership, and several unwanted advances from men had followed.

 The album's title track further references Steele's father's death, while "Nettie" was written about his mother.